 Here at Crimson Hexagon, we believe that brands like Chick-fil-A can leverage the feedback they get from social media to make strategic decisions, such as in menu development.
 Using social media analytics, we decided to dive into the social conversation to gather consumer insights that’ll help us understand what Chick-fil-A customers were really talking about.

 The following visual shows the journey of the BBQ conversation since the beginning of July to October, from when the Smokehouse BBQ was introduced to when it announced it will be bringing back its original sauce.

 After Chick-fil-A replaced its original BBQ sauce with its new Smokehouse BBQ, people rushed to social media to express their thoughts after trying it: they hated it.
 Chick-fil-A customers were all over Twitter ranting about the new sauce, and they even created the viral hashtag #BringBacktheBBQ.

 As most of the conversation happened online, we tried to further understand and measure this reaction through social media listening.
-After analyzing the social media posts in regards to the new BBQ, we found that the overall conversation about the new BBQ sauce resulted to be 53% negative, while the positive conversation only accounted for 21%.
+After analyzing the social media posts in regards to the new BBQ, we found that the overall conversation about the new BBQ sauce resulted in being 53% negative, while the positive conversation only accounted for 21%.